-This will take place in a variety of ways.
+The monitoring of the above will take place in a variety of ways.
 Heads of department will conduct books trawls throughout the year (using appendix 1) and provide feedback to their departmental staff.
 As part of whole school monitoring, SLT will conduct book trawls from all subjects and a variety of teachers to assess the progress and standard of marking/feedback within the school.